giadasp/ATA.jl/README.md

 3. Chance-constrained MAXIMIN TIF.

 ## Solvers:
 - for objectives 1 and 2: JuMP MILP solvers (see the list at https://jump.dev/JuMP.jl/v0.21.1/installation/).
-Follow tinstallation manuals for the solver you want to use.
+Follow the installation manuals of the solver you want to use.
 For open-source we suggest CBC or GLPK (default).
 For commercial we suggest Gurobi or CPLEX.
 - for objectives 1, 2 and 3: Simulated Annealing solver, pure Julia ATA solver.

 ## constraints: